 But before that, we need to understand how the two competitors differ, how their offers work, and what makes them unique.

-If you type in the word “moet chandon” on Google, you are very likely to be shown ads promoting moet chandon.
+If you type in the word “moet chandon” on Google, you are more than likely to be shown ads promoting moet chandon.

 Although there are also other providers (e.g. Bing Ads), Google Ads is the unrivalled market leader in paid search marketing.